What is WordPress?

 However, the way WordPress separates content into pages and posts can be confusing to first-time users.
 Generally speaking, pages are used for static content, such as about us and contact pages, whereas posts are designed for more dynamic content which is updated on a regular basis.
 If you are still not sure, read our overview of the difference between posts and pages for more information.

-Although there are other page builders available, WordPress comes with its own simple drag-and-drop interface called Gutenberg Blocks.
-Our guide to Gutenberg Blocks is essential reading if you want to use WordPress to publish your thoughts and ideas online.
+Although there are other page builders available, WordPress comes with its own simple drag-and-drop interface called Gutenberg Block Editor.
+Our introduction to the Gutenberg interface is essential reading if you want to use WordPress to publish your thoughts and ideas online.
+You should also consider our guide to the various text blocks available in the block library.

 Categories and Tags